araqueheinz/araqueheinz_WD5/README.md

 To Commit to GITHUB: git push -u origin master

 ### Special Thanks
-I would like to give special thanks to Brad Beltowski and Chris Tonucci, for helping me trouble shoot when I couldn't find an answer and to Stephen Grider for his amazing React, Redux and node tutorials and diagrams that helped me understand what was happening behind the scene.
+I would like to give special thanks to Brad Beltowski and Chris Tonucci, for helping me troubleshoot when I couldn't find an answer and to Stephen Grider for his amazing React, Redux and node tutorials and diagrams that helped me understand what was happening behind the scene.

 #### Try my app:
 Heroku Url: https://stormy-headland-31614.herokuapp.com